Heiligengrabe

 Heiligengrabe is a municipality in the Ostprignitz-Ruppin district, in Brandenburg, Germany.

 Geography

 The municipality counts 13 villages (Ortsteil): Blandikow, Blesendorf, Blumenthal, Grabow bei Blumenthal, Herzsprung, Jabel, Königsberg, Liebenthal, Maulbeerwalde, Papenbruch, Rosenwinkel, Wernikow and Zaatzke.

+History

+From 1815 to 1945, Heiligengrabe was part of the Prussian Province of Brandenburg.
+From 1952 to 1990, it was part of the Bezirk Potsdam of East Germany.

 Architecture

 Abbey

 Heiligengrabe Abbey (literally in Holy Sepulchre; formerly also known as Techow) was founded here as a Cistercian nunnery in 1289 by Heinrich, Bishop of Havelberg and the Margrave Otto of Brandenburg, initially for 12 nuns.
 It held an important relic in the form of a Bleeding Host which, so it was said, had been violated in a host desecration by a Jew.

 The nunnery acquired considerable wealth and estates in the area, partly through the revenue from pilgrims to the Bleeding Host, and partly through donations from the noble families round about, especially when one of their daughters entered the convent.
 Among the nuns of local great houses were members of the families Gans zu Putlitz, von Quitzow, von Rohr, von Winterfeld and von Blumenthal.
 Some of the abbesses were great characters.
 The Abbess Henriette von Winterfeldt had a quarrel with the Duke of Mecklenburg, who refused to pay a debt to the abbey.
 So she borrowed a large artillery piece and declared war on Mecklenburg, bombarding it across the nearby frontier.
 At the time of the Lutheran Reformation, Abbess Anna von Quitzow would have nothing to do with the new denomination, and refused to pay tax.